furysport/furycontracts/load_testing/README.md

 ## Setup

 1. Make sure python is installed
+2. Replace LocalTerra/cofig/config.toml with the `config.toml` from this directory and then `docker-compose up`
-2. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt`
-3. Now To Run the Tests `python main.py`
+4. Now To Run the Tests `python main.py`

 ## Notes: